allisonredfern/abdominal_trauma_detection/README.md

 - 'Pickle Files' - Loss and accuracy outputs per epoch for each model

 ## evaluation
--`classification_model_eval.ipynb` - evaluation and comparison of the 4 liver injury detection models, including an assessment on model explainability
+- `classification_model_eval.ipynb` - evaluation and comparison of the 4 liver injury detection models, including an assessment on model explainability
 - 'Pickle Files' - list of dataframes of results for each model type